PokemonAutomation/About/Setup/HardwareNeeded/HardwareExperienced.md

 - Teensy 2.0/2.0++ used to be another good option.
 Unfortunately, it has now been discontinued, so it's hard to find.
 However, it can still be a good option if you find one for a good price.
 - The Pro Micro is often cheaper per unit than the Arduino Leonardo.
 It is also smaller.
 So, it can be good option if you want to automate multiple Nintendo Switches.

+### Other hardware needed
-### 2. USB A to micro USB cable
+- USB A to micro USB cable.
+Must support data transfer
-- Ensure it supports data-transfer (not just power delivery).

-### 3. Switch Dock, or USB-C hub
+- Switch Dock, or USB-C hub

-- If you have a full Nintendo Switch, you may use the official dock it comes with.
-In fact, the official dock is preferred.
-- USB-C hubs can also work in lieu of a Switch dock, but it can also introduce issues such as problems with power delivery.
-So, the official switch dock is preferred for most people.
-If you have a Switch Lite, no official docks are available, so you'll need to get a 3rd party dock of USB hub.
+Refer to the [Beginner guide](./HardwareBeginner.md) for more details.

 ## Additional Hardware for Computer Control Automation

-### i.
-64-bit Windows Computer
-- Computer needs to run on **Windows 10 or later**.
-It also needs to be a 64-bit version of Windows.
-- Minimum of quad core CPU at 3 GHz, no older than 2015.
-If running 4 Switches, we recommend a modern 8-core computer.

-### ii.
-Nintendo Switch
-- Nintendo Switch (version 1 or version 2) or Switch OLED is needed.
-Switch Lite will not work with Computer control programs.

-### 1. CP210x module - USB to Serial TTL (UART)
-- Ensure it uses CP210x chipset (e.g. CP2102).
-Make sure it does NOT use the Prolific chipset (e.g. PL2303).

-Refer to the [Beginner guide](./HardwareBeginner.md) for more details.

 ### 2. Serial Board Connectors